PeteAdamBialecki/PeteAdamBialecki.github.io/extra-javascript-stuff/03-advanced-techniques/04-deferred-objects/deferred-objects.md

     - Common pattern that is often used

-        - Settled on because it works
+        - Settled on because it works.

     - Problems with this approach ("christmas tree effect")

-        - Not truly an asynchronous process
+        - Not truly an asynchronous process.

-        - Not scalable
+        - Not scalable.

-        - Hard to maintain
+        - Hard to maintain.

-jQuer Deferred Method
+    - jQuer Deferred Method

         - Use "get" method instead of "load".

         - "get" uses Deferred, "load" does not.

+        - When / Then pattern

+            - Can include as many gets as desired.

+            - Then processing only occurs once all When methods complete.

+            - Extensible, but readability coould be improved.

+    - Create a function to load content

+        - Load specified URL into specified element.

+        - Return the results of a "get" method.

+        - Needs two parameters - for now.